Our Organization

 OUR CAMPUSES

-We operate six theaters on three campuses in uptown Charlotte.
+We operate four theaters on two campuses in uptown Charlotte.
 We also use Ovens Auditorium on Independence Blvd. for certain productions:

 Located at 130 N. Tryon St. (at the corner of 5th Street and N. Tryon Street) opened in 1992.
 It houses Belk Theater, Booth Playhouse and Stage Door Theater.